 The cool thing about Divi is that when you purchase it, you get access to the entire Elegant Themes collection with over 70+ other themes to choose from.

 The downside is that all of this customization and user-friendliness comes at a cost.
 It’s a bit on the pricier side, but they do have a guarantee with it.
 You can try it out and return it, risk-free.

 Another powerhouse option is Genesis Framework — it’s one of the fastest themes on the market, but it can be pretty difficult to customize on your own if you don’t have any CSS coding skills.

 Regardless of which theme you choose, make sure that there is a good return policy in case you don’t like it.
 Sometimes, it takes trying out 3-4 themes before you really find one that works well for you personally.

-You can also check out our article on the 4 Best WordPress Themes for Beginners here.
+You can also check out our article on the best WordPress themes here.

 Step 6.
 Add Content to Your Website

 When adding content to your WordPress website, you will be working in the Posts and Pages section of WordPress.